jakutis/jakutis.github.io/_posts/2013-10-31-sleep-hygiene.markdown

 - make sure the room contains no electronics
 - do not use the bed for anything
-- make sure your bed matress is neither too soft, nor too hard
+- make sure the bed matress is neither too soft, nor too hard
 - make sure the room receives as much sunlight as possible
 - receive as much fresh air and sunlight as possible
-- set aside 8 hours for purely sleep time
+- set aside 8h for purely sleep time
 - do not consume caffeine
 - do not sleep or nap
-- begin your day with only stimulating activities, gradually transform into doing calming activities, and end only with them
+- begin the day with only stimulating activities, gradually transform into doing calming activities, and end only with them
 - wake up and go to bed at the same time every day (have alarm clocks both for waking up, 06:30 for first "ASAP", and going to bed, 21:30 for first "just before")
 - do not avoid planned daytime activities, even if feeling tired
-- if working 8 hours in an office, do at least 10min break outside (e.g. go buy groceries for lunch)
+- if working 8h in an office, do at least 10min break outside (e.g. go buy groceries for lunch)

 After wake up: